mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2401.01204v1">PPBFL: A Privacy Protected Blockchain-based Federated Learning Model</a></h3>
+  <h3><a href="http://arxiv.org/abs/2401.01204v2">PPBFL: A Privacy Protected Blockchain-based Federated Learning Model</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B">
   <p><b>Published on:</b> 2024-01-02T13:13:28Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Yang Li, Chunhe Xia, Wanshuang Lin, Tianbo Wang</p>
-    <p><b>Summary:</b> With the rapid development of machine learning and growing concerns about
+    <p><b>Summary:</b> With the rapid development of machine learning and a growing concern for data
-data privacy, federated learning has become an increasingly prominent focus.
-However, challenges such as attacks on model parameters and the lack of incentive mechanisms hinder the effectiveness of federated learning.
-Therefore, we propose a Privacy Protected Blockchain-based Federated Learning Model (PPBFL) to enhance the security of federated learning and promote the active participation of nodes in model training.
-Blockchain ensures that model parameters stored in the InterPlanetary File System (IPFS) remain unaltered.
-A novel adaptive differential privacy addition algorithm is simultaneously applied to local and global models, preserving the privacy of local models and preventing a decrease in the security of the global model due to the presence of numerous local models in federated learning.
-Additionally, we introduce a new mix transactions mechanism to better protect the identity privacy of local training clients.
-Security analysis and experimental results demonstrate that PPBFL outperforms baseline methods in both model performance and security.</p>
+privacy, federated learning has become a focal point of attention.
+However, attacks on model parameters and a lack of incentive mechanisms hinder the effectiveness of federated learning.
+Therefore, we propose A Privacy Protected Blockchain-based Federated Learning Model (PPBFL) to enhance the security of federated learning and encourage active participation of nodes in model training.
+Blockchain technology ensures the integrity of model parameters stored in the InterPlanetary File System (IPFS), providing protection against tampering.
+Within the blockchain, we introduce a Proof of Training Work (PoTW) consensus algorithm tailored for federated learning, aiming to incentive training nodes.
+This algorithm rewards nodes with greater computational power, promoting increased participation and effort in the federated learning process.
+A novel adaptive differential privacy algorithm is simultaneously applied to local and global models.
+This safeguards the privacy of local data at training clients, preventing malicious nodes from launching inference attacks.
+Additionally, it enhances the security of the global model, preventing potential security degradation resulting from the combination of numerous local models.
+The possibility of security degradation is derived from the composition theorem.
+By introducing reverse noise in the global model, a zero-bias estimate of differential privacy noise between local and global models is achieved.
+Furthermore, we propose a new mix transactions mechanism utilizing ring signature technology to better protect the identity privacy of local training clients.
+Security analysis and experimental results demonstrate that PPBFL, compared to baseline methods, not only exhibits superior model performance but also achieves higher security.</p>
   </details>
 </div>